There are 2, 871,000 people living in Albania. Of these, 1,000,000 are children between the age of 0 and 19. Of these children, 70,000 are disabled.

 The family lives in higher terrain.
-The father greeted us outside the home and shook our hands but with a sombre expression.
+The father greeted us outside the home and shook our hands.
+I looked up and my eyes met his sombre expression.
 The mother greeted us in her home where she sat holding her nine-year-old son in her arms.
 She was smiley and seemed happy to have visitors.

-The house was small and made of stone.
-It was very similar to a Scottish bothy with just one family room.
+Their house reminded me of a Scottish bothy.
+It was small and made of stone with just one family room.
 The room was sparse.
 It had a stone floor and walls and a couple of old sofas around a wood table.
 It had a kitchen area which consisted of a table-top two-burner stove sitting on a worktop and a sink.
-We were told the house was not theirs but on a loan from a family member.
+We were told the house was not theirs but on loan from a family member.

 We gathered around the wooden table, as the mother told us their story.

 The youngest child, Klevis, is severely autistic.
 His story seemed unusual to me.
-He was born healthy and normal but when he was still an infant, he became ill with a very high temperature.
+He was born like most children, healthy and strong but when he was still an infant, he became ill with a very high temperature.
 He was taken to the hospital where he stayed for several weeks.
 Eventually, after receiving treatment, he got better and went home.

 As he began to grow however, there were a few noticiable delays in his development but he was still progressing.
 The doctors kept changing his diagnosis.
 At the age of six he was offered a medical treatment which didn’t work.
 In fact,he suddenly began to regress.
 He lost his speech and the ability to dress himself and use the toilet.
 He became unresponsive and violent.
 He would often run off and once got badly bitten by a dog and had to have eleven stitches.
 Because of this, his mother now spends her whole life holding him so he is kept safe.